kbierly/SQLProjectDataJobAnalysis/README.md

 - **Git & GitHub**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

+- **Mathematica**: I'm most comfortable using Wolfram language; it's something I've used extensively during my time working as a mathematics research assistant in college.
+It's not as good as R or Python for large datasets, but it's perfect for almost anything math related and its language is very simple.
+For this project I use it to build an interactive 3d visualization.

 # The Analysis

 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here's how I approached each question: